tobega/tailspin-v0/TailspinReference.md

 A symbol definition could be considered to have an implicit sink at the end that captures the value into the symbol.

-Currently the only defined explicit sink is `-> stdout` which outputs the result stream, converted to text, into the standard output (generally the console).
+Currently the defined explicit sinks are:
+ * `-> stdout` which outputs the result stream, converted to text, into the standard output (generally the console).
+ * `-> void` which is used to ignore the output.

 Sinks generally denote side effects.
 The current specification is that each step of a _value chain_ is executed for all of the values of a stream `$it` before the next step is evaluated.
 This may change.